ztyyLV/web-twain-docs/info/api/Addon_Camera.md

        element?: HTMLDivElement,  //Bind the elment or elment id.
 After binding, display the video in the spcified element, otherwise, display the video in full screen. scannerViewer?:{
           deviceId?: string,
-          maxDocuments:int,       //The maximum documents can be captured/loaded in to the buffer. fullScreen?: boolean,   //Whether to display the video in full screen, the default value is false.
+          maxDocuments: int,       //The maximum documents can be captured/loaded in to the buffer. enableBorderDetection?: boolean,  // Whether to enable border detection.
+The default value is true. fullScreen?: boolean,   //Whether to display the video in full screen.
+The default value is false.

        polygonStyle?:{         //the sytle of the auto detect border
   	  stroke: "yellow",    //default : "#fe8e14"